Troll-Art-Official/OSC-Controller/README.md

 ### OSC Controller A1 features:
   - optimized for Tablets
-  - 2 modes: 4 custom faders with buttons or 16 custom pads
+  - 3 modes: 4 custom faders with buttons, 16 custom pads or 2 custom xy-pads (with custom mapping supported)
   - 1 permanent fader optimized for master *(but yet fully customizable)*
   - 1 permanent fader optimized for stereo control *(but yet fully customizable)*
   - 8 buttons with 14 options in total and 11 MIDI outputs.
 Switch between the button modes via the SHIFT button\